JuliaAstro/JuliaAstro.github.io/README.md

 ### 2. Adding a package to our [Package Ecosystem page](https://juliaastro.org/home/ecosystem/) or [Comparison to Astropy page](https://juliaastro.org/home/comparison/)

-Our Package Ecosyste page and Comparison page are integrated with the rest of the site, including the global navbar dropdown menu across the top, and in our [integration testing suite](https://github.com/JuliaAstro/JuliaAstro.github.io/actions/workflows/CI.yml).
+Our Package Ecosystem page and Comparison page are integrated with the rest of the site, including the global navbar dropdown menu across the top, and in our [integration testing suite](https://github.com/JuliaAstro/JuliaAstro.github.io/actions/workflows/CI.yml).
 To add a package, include an entry in [`src/JuliaAstroDocs.jl`](https://github.com/JuliaAstro/JuliaAstro.github.io/blob/main/src/JuliaAstroDocs.jl), following the same format as the other packages.
 Below is an example entry of how that might look:

 ```julia
   (